 Fan E, Del Sorbo L, Goligher EC, et al. An official American Thoracic Society/European Society of Intensive Care Medicine/Society of Critical Care Medicine clinical practice guideline: mechanical ventilation in adult patients with acute respiratory distress syndrome.
 Am J Respir Crit Care Med.
 2017 May 1;195(9):1253-1263. doi: 10.1164/rccm.201703-0548ST.
 Erratum in: Am J Respir Crit Care Med.
 2017 Jun 1;195(11):1540.
 PMID: 28459336.

-Mechanical ventilation is a process where a ventilator replaces or supports a patient's own breathing.
+Mechanical ventilation is a process where a ventilator replaces or supports the patient’s own breathing.